davison/ha-sinkhole/README.md

 dig +short @192.168.0.53 google.com
 ```

 Next, configure your DNS clients with the `vip` address and make sure this address can't be obtained by anything else on your network (i.e. exclude it from any DHCP range).
-You can test this on the current machine by editing `/etc/resolv.conf` or amending IP config settings.
+You can test this on the current machine by editing `/etc/resolv.conf` or otherwise amending IP config settings for your particular OS or environment.

 ## Test the HA